Apartment Maintenance 101: Key Ways to Improve Cost Savings

 Testing

-• Test all smoke and carbon monoxide detectors.
+• Test all carbon monoxide and smoke detectors.

 • Test all exterior lighting, and replace light bulbs as needed.